-To find the right type of dentist for you, you first have to define what qualities are important to you.
+To find the right type of dentist, you first have to define what qualities are important to you.
 For instance, you might be looking for a dentist who takes your insurance, is close to home, and follows strict safety and cleanliness guidelines.

 You’ll also want to determine which kinds of services you want.
 Do you need major restorative work done?
 Do you need a dentist for your child?
-Do you want a significant smile makeover?
+Do you want a significant smile makeover with veneers?